-Every year, ones of the most special places I visit are the Bulgarian monasteries.
+Every year, some of the most special places I visit in Bulgaria are its monasteries.
 Each of them is a real centre of spirituality, faith, culture and solid relationship with our history and the Bulgarian soul.
 Besides that, most of the monasteries in Bulgaria are located in quite beautiful places, often foresty locations.
 In this post, you will find a selection of ten monasteries around Sofia that are surprisingly different in representing our national history and spirit.

 To Understand Bulgaria, You Must See Its Monasteries!